-- 1. Subsequent use exception.
-The respondent continues or renews any incident of alleged rResearch mMisconduct that occurred before the six-year limitation through the citation, republication or other use for the potential benefit of the respondent of the research record that is alleged to have been fabricated, falsified, or plagiarized. - 2.
+Misconduct occurring within six years of the date an allegation of Research Misconduct isreceived (limitation period), subject to the following exceptions: - 1.
+Subsequent use exception.
+The respondent continues or renews any incident of alleged Research Misconduct that occurred before the six-year limitation through the citation, republication or other use for the potential benefit of the respondent of the research record that is alleged to have been fabricated, falsified, or plagiarized. - 2.
 Health or safety of the public exception.
-If the University, following

-General, etc.) of the sponsoring agency or agencies supporting the research (federal designated office), if applicable, or if that federal designated office determines that the alleged Research mMisconduct, if it occurred, would possibly have a substantial adverse effect on the health or safety of the public.
+If the University, following consultation with the appropriate designated office (Office of Research Integrity, Inspector-General, etc.) of the sponsoring agency or agencies supporting the research (federal-designated office), if applicable, or if that federal designated office determines that the alleged Research Misconduct, if it occurred, would possibly have a substantial adverse-effect on the health or safety of the public.

-3. Grandfather exception.
+- 3. Grandfather exception.
 If the federal research is involved and the agency's regulations impose a different limitation period, that limitation period shall apply.
-If the allegation is received by the University, or any applicable federal agency if federal research is involved, before the effective date of this regulation's, or the federal agency regulation's, imposition of a limitation period, the limitation period that became effective after receipt of the allegation shall not apply.
-Department of Health and Human Services (HHS) or the University received the allegation of research misconduct before the effective date of this regulation.

-(b)(c) Processing the Allegation of Research Misconduct - Pre-Inquiry Review.
+If the allegation is received by the University, or any applicable federal agency if federal research is involved, before the effective date of this regulation's, or the federal agency regulation's, imposition of a limitation period, the limitation period that became effective after receipt of the allegation shall not apply. - (c) Processing the Allegation of Research Misconduct.
+Pre-Inquiry Review.

 The Director of Research Compliance or designee is charged with reviewing the allegation to determine if an inquiry is warranted.
 An inquiry is warranted if the allegation falls within the definition of Research Misconduct and is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.
-Regardless of whether an inquiry is-warranted, a record of the allegation, the steps taken to review the allegation, and the basis for-proceeding or not proceeding to the inquiry shall be maintained by the Vice President for-Research or designee in accordance with section (8) of this regulation.

-(e)(d) Inquiry Process
+(d) Inquiry Process.

-1. Upon determining that an inquiry is warranted, the Director of Research

-Compliance or designee shall proceed with an inquiry into the allegation.
-The Director of Research Compliance or designee reviewing the allegation shall be responsible for making a good faith effort to notify the accused in writing of the allegation, and advising the accused of the procedures to be followed by the University, affording the accused an opportunity to respond to the allegation, and keeping the accused informed of the progress of the inquiry process.
-The accused shall be provided with a copy of this regulation or web-link to the regulation, describing the procedures to be followed.
-The accused has the right to retain legal counsel or be advised by a faculty union representative, if appropriate.
+1. Upon determining that an inquiry is warranted, the Director of Research Compliance or designee shall proceed with an inquiry into the allegation.
+The Director of Research Compliance or designee reviewing the allegation shall be responsible for making a good faith effort to notify the accused in writing of the allegation and advising the accused of the procedures to be followed by the University, affording the accused an opportunity torespond to the allegation.
+The accused shall be provided with a copy of this regulation or weblink to the regulation.
+The accused has the right to retain counsel.